Nialixus/typewritertext/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Screenshots/Video
-If applicable, add screenshots or a video to help explain your problem.
+Add screenshots or a video to help explain your problem.

 ### Flutter Doctor Output
 Please paste the output of `flutter doctor -v` here.

-### Additional context
+### Context
-Add any other context about the problem here.
+Add any other context about the problem here, including the full code for the activity/page where the issue occurs.